srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Make workout component client side, add warning modal to confirm removing workout and confirming modal to inform user before pushing a new or edited workout to db.
+- _Add warning modal to confirm removing workout and confirming modal to inform user before pushing a new or edited workout to db.
 Add confirmation pages that confirm workout has been added or edited with revalidation and redirect to users homepage._

 - _Figure out data model for db._